Alkaid-Benetnash/EmuBTHID/README.md

    ![bluetoothctl-authorize-prompt](imgs/bluetoothctl-authorize-prompt.png)

 3. Even though the keyboard usually works pretty well, the mouse sometimes becomes lagging.
 But I normally only use the keyboard feature.
+4. Don't work with apple devices.
+Having a "connection reset by peer" issue.